 “At first, just a few brands launched targeted anti-pollution products, but now, as the market develops we are seeing more brands introducing products that are specifically designed to protect the skin from pollution“, June Jensen, director of NPD UK Beauty says.

-When it comes to external factors perceived to impact the appearance of skin, 41% of facial skin care users believe pollution to have the greatest impact.
+When it comes to external factors perceived to impact the appearance of the skin, 41% of facial skincare users believe pollution to have the greatest impact.

 Now on its seventh-generation anti-pollution complex, the French brand was one of the first on the market in 1991.
 Spokesman Lucas Petry said the company’s products are enriched with plant extracts like African ebony, Furcellaria, Alpine sanicle, and Lampsana to protect skin from free radicals, treat scarring and soothe irritation.

-By building a fine hydration protective layer, Korean brand Tony Moly’s Dust and the City Face Locking Cream prides itself for its efficacy in absorbing fine dust, pollution, and smoke.
-Formulated with phyto-clear leaf complex for its anti-oxidation power, and rice extract that gently protects the skin from harmful external air, the cream protects the skin and keeps it well-hydrated.
+By building a fine hydration protective layer, Korean brand Tony Moly’s Dust and the City Face Locking Cream prides itself on its efficacy in absorbing fine dust, pollution, and smoke.
+Formulated with Phyto-clear leaf complex for its anti-oxidation power, and rice extract that gently protects the skin from harmful external air, the cream protects the skin and keeps it well-hydrated.